wp-plugins/wp-notes-remover/readme.txt

 Tags: wp,wordpress,remove comment notes,remove notes,WP Notes Remover,WPNotesRemover,WP_Notes_Remover,WP-Notes-Remover
 Requires at least: 2.0.2
 Tested up to: 3.2.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-WP Notes Remover plugin removes unnesessary technical information notes (e.g. below the WordPress comments).
+WP Notes Remover plugin removes unnesessary technical information notes (e.g. below the WordPress comments, comments are closed).

 == Description ==

-WP NotesRemover removes the unnecessary notes for example below the comments.
-Non tech users don't need to know that.
+WP NotesRemover removes the unnecessary notes for example below the comments, comments are closed that non tech users don't necessarily need to know that.

 = Usage =
 Just activate the plugin and that's it.
 It will hide the comment notes using css.

 = Author =